 If someone you care about is in active addiction, chances are that you have been incredibly worried for a long period of time.
 You (or your whole family) may have debated what to do.
 Perhaps you have tried persuading your loved one.
-If you are considering sending him or her to rehab on an involuntary basis, you have probably considered a number of other options already.
+If you are considering sending him or her to rehab on an involuntary basis, you have probably considered several other options already.

 This is easier if your addicted loved one is under the age of 18 and you are his or her legal guardian.
 Most states allow custodial parents to make these decisions.
 The real question is: once your loved one enters treatment, will he or she actually participate, listen, and gain the best out of the experience?